 Tire Type and Tread

 All-season tires can help you make the best of light-to-moderate snow conditions.
-Have a professional technician check your tires for winter readiness.
+Have a professional technician check your tires for winter readiness as part of your winter car safety checklist.
 They will want to replace any tires with less than 3/32-inches of tread.
 Your auto repair shop can also check for any alignment, suspension, or balance issues that might further compromise your tires.
 While Texas snowstorms might be rare, a set of good all-season tires is an investment that will have you feeling more safe than sorry.

 At the very least, you want to make sure your wiper blades are in good working condition.
 Look for blades that fully clear the glass every time they swipe.
 If you see missed spots or streaks, it’s time for a new blade.
 If you want to go the extra mile, you can invest in winter wiper blades.
 These wipers are specially designed to reduce ice and snow buildup, ensuring proper contact between your windshield and the wipers.

-As winter approaches, it’s a good idea to check tire pressure more frequently.
+As winter approaches, it’s a good idea to check tire pressure more frequently as part of you winter car safety checklist.
 This includes all four tires and your spare.
 (If you don’t have a spare, now is an excellent time to get one.)
-As the temperature drops outside, your tire pressure will drop as well.
+As the temperature drops outside, your tire pressure will drop as well, increasing your risk of getting a flat tire.
 You can get more information on proper tire pressure from your owner’s manual or during a visit to your local auto repair shop.

 Making an Emergency Road Care Kit